n3dst4/chrome-tcobypass/README.md

 Chrome extension to fix links on web.tweetdeck.com and twitter.com to avoid t.co.

-This very small Chrome extension rewrites all the links on `*.tweetdeck.com` so that they point directly to the correct URL, rather than to `t.co/whatever`.
+This very small Chrome extension rewrites all the links on `*.tweetdeck.com` and `twitter.com` so that they point directly to the correct URL, rather than to `t.co/whatever`.

-This is possible because tweedeck actually embeds the correct URL in the html.
+This is possible because both websites actually embeds the correct URL in the html.
 Presumably the only reason they don't rewrite the links themselves is because t.co is doing stats counting.

 Installing
 ----------